top of page

 Recent highlights

-I'm headed to sea this spring, to help with an NSF-funded project to install seafloor GNSS sites along the Middle American trench offshore Costa Rica and Nicaragua!
+I was at sea this spring, to help with an NSF-funded project to install seafloor GNSS sites along the Middle American trench offshore Costa Rica and Nicaragua!
 Stay tuned for updates!

 My Fulbright-Nehru postdoctoral fellow, Dr. Dibyashakti Panda, recently published an excellent article on assessing the true state of kinematic coupling (or slip rate deficit) along the Himalayan Megathrust.
 Read it here!
 We compiled the most complete geodetic dataset across the entire Himalayan region to date, and then used a suite of more than 100 block models to assess the effects of assumed crustal fault geometry on the derived coupling.
 The results suggest that kinematic coupling is likely high along the entire megathrust, and previous suggestions of low coupling zones are likely associated with modeling artifacts.

-In 2021, I started at the University of New Mexico as an Assistant Professor.
 I am always looking for motivated students - contact me if you are interested!
 To help me learn more about your interests, please describe your own research interests in the field of geodesy and mention one or two of my recent or current projects that you would be interested to work on, or feel free to propose one of your own - the more detail, the better.
 Also see our department's instructions on how to apply for more info.

 See all research.

-More about me.
+More about the team.

 Shan State, Myanmar